Back to all guides

 Quality management

 AI looks at every customer interaction across voice and digital channels instead of just sampling a small fraction.
 It spots performance patterns, finds coaching opportunities, and builds a complete picture of what happens during customer conversations.
-Tools like Cresta AI Analyst let you ask questions about your conversation data in natural language and build libraries of what works based on real conversation data instead of guessing.
+Automated scoring means supervisors spend less time manually reviewing calls and more time coaching agents on specific skills.

 This fixes the blind spots from only sampling a tiny portion of calls.
 You can catch compliance problems early, figure out why some interactions work and others don't, and make decisions based on what's actually happening instead of guessing from a small sample.